• Skip to primary navigation

 Simple Christmas LED Lights Circuit

-These circuits are like fun projects that people can build themselves to make their Christmas lights twinkle.
+These circuits are same like fun DIY projects people try for make lights shine.

-By connecting the LEDs in different ways, you can create all sorts of cool designs.
+By connecting LEDs in different way people can make many cool patterns.

 Circuit Working: